BHK4321/Fintrack/README.md

 ### 1. Income and Expense Tracking
 ```
-With the help of Transaction Manager user can easily track their different expenses into different categories like<br>
+With the help of Transaction Manager, users can easily track their different expenses into different categories like rent, groceries, entertainment, lifestyles.

-rent,groceries,entertainment lifstyles with proper record of amount they are spending with dates and any further description which   get stored and can be access any time .
+With a proper record of the amount they are spending with dates and any further description which gets stored and can be accessed any time.

-Users can also track their monthly income , savings rate, total balance etc directly from the dashboard.
-This feature allows users   to get a overall view of their expenditure and hence make it much easier to plan the month.
+Users can also track their monthly income, savings rate, total balance, etc., directly from the dashboard.

+This feature allows users to get an overall view of their expenditure and hence makes it much easier to plan the month.

 ```
 ### 2. Graphs and Visualizations
 ```